Asking LLMs to Verify First is Almost Free Lunch: Experiments

 \paragraph{Performance.} Table~\ref{tab:real} shows the results.
-For sequential (2-length) methods Self-Correction and VF, "pass@1" evaluates the success rate using the second output, and "pass@2" evaluates if at least one of the first and the second output is success, to be distinguished from evaluating two independent trials.
-Thus among all the 6 rows in Table~\ref{tab:real}, the last 3 rows should be considered as the final performance, which are comparable with similar cost and evaluation protocol.
-The first row only uses half of computation budget and evaluation chances, while the second and third row only use half of evaluation chances, which are provided as references for understanding and analysis.
+For sequential methods Self-Correction and Iter-VF, "pass@1" evaluates the success rate using the second output, and "pass@2" evaluates if at least one of the first and the second output is success, to be distinguished from evaluating two independent trials.

-Comparing the final performance under the "pass@2" metric, VF performs the best.
-Note that on API-Bank tasks, especially Level-1, Self-Correction has very similar performance with VF.
-This should be considered with the fact that on such problems, the reasoning processes turn out to be very short, even much shorter than the problem input and output answer.
-In such cases, the methodological difference between them, i.e., whether to consider the reasoning process output by the first call in the second call or not, makes no significant difference.
-Comparing the first three rows, the advantage of Self-Correction and VF (calling the LLM twice) over CoT (calling the LLM once) indicates additional test-time computation does benefit in most cases.
-Comparing the last three rows with the first three rows, twice the evolution chances makes considerable improvement, while VF (pass@1) still outperforms CoT$\times$2 (pass@2) in many cases.
+Comparing the final performance under the "pass@2" metric, Iter-VF performs the best.
+Note that on API-Bank tasks, especially Level-1, Self-Correction has very similar performance with Iter-VF.
+This should be considered with the fact that on such problems, the reasoning processes only take a small proportion of the context, much shorter than the problem input and output answer.
+In such cases, the factual difference between them is very little.
+Comparing the first three rows, the advantage of Self-Correction and Iter-VF (calling the LLM twice) over CoT (calling the LLM once) indicates additional test-time computation does benefit in most cases.
+Comparing the last three rows with the first three rows, twice the evolution chances makes considerable improvement, while Iter-VF (pass@1) still outperforms CoT$\times$2 (pass@2) in most cases.